manolama/YCSB/googlebigtable/README.md

 ## Configuration Options

-The following options can be configured using CLI (using the `-p` parameter) or hbase-site.xml.
+The following options can be configured using CLI (using the `-p` parameter) or hbase-site.xml (add the HBase config directory to YCSB's class path via CLI).

 * `columnfamily`: (Required) The Bigtable column family to target.
 * `google.bigtable.project.id`: (Required) The ID of a Bigtable project.